 NOTE: International applicants residing within Australia cannot use MCAT and must use the GAMSAT exam only in their application.
 However, international students residing outside Australia can use their MCAT scores for admission purposes.

-Passing the Multi Mini Interview (MMI) for Entry into UOM MD Program
+Passing the Multiple Mini Interview (MMI) for Entry into the UOM MD Program

-You can receive your predicted odds to receive an interview from a med school with Fraser’s Medical Interview Offer Calculator.
+You can receive your predicted odds of receiving an interview from a med school with Fraser's Medical Interview Offer Calculator.

 This entry pathway is open to two cohorts of students who are currently completing their undergraduate degree at UniMelb:

-- Guaranteed Full Fee Entry - those students who also entered their UG degree with an ATAR of 99.90
+- Guaranteed Full Fee Entry — those students who also entered their undergraduate degree with an ATAR of 99.90.

 To be considered for the University of Melbourne Medicine Guaranteed Entry, you must have: